-The following basic Dockerfile lines provide access to a specific repository version served by SUSE manager.
-The following example Dockerfile is used by SUSE Manager to trigger a build job on a build host minion.
-These ARGS ensure that the image built is associated with the desired repo version served by SUSE Manager.
-These ARGs also allow you to build image versions of SLES which may differ from the version of SLES used by the build host itself.
+The Dockerfile provides access to a specific repository version served by Uyuni.
+This example Dockerfile is used by Uyuni to trigger a build job on a build host minion.
+The ARG parameters ensure that the image that is built is associated with the desired repository version served by Uyuni.
+The ARG parameters also allow you to build image versions of SUSE Linux Enterprise Server which may differ from the version of SUSE Linux Enterprise Server used by the build host itself.

-For example: The ARG repo and echo to the repository file creates and then injects the correct path into the repo file for the desired channel version .
-The repository version is determined by the activation key that you assigned to your Image Profile.
+For example: The ARG repo parameter and the echo command pointing to the repository file, creates and then injects the correct path into the repository file for the desired channel version.

+The repository version is determined by the activation key that you assigned to your image profile.

 '''

 FROM registry.example.com/sles12sp2

 MAINTAINER Tux Administrator "tux@example.com"

-Begin: These lines Required for use with SUSE Manager
+Begin: These lines Required for use with {productname}

 ARG repo

 ARG cert

 Add the correct certificate

 RUN echo "$cert" > /etc/pki/trust/anchors/RHN-ORG-TRUSTED-SSL-CERT.pem

 Update certificate trust store

 RUN update-ca-certificates

 Add the repository path to the image

 RUN echo "$repo" > /etc/zypp/repos.d/susemanager:dockerbuild.repo

-End: These lines required for use with SUSE Manager
+End: These lines required for use with {productname}

 Add the package script

-ADD add packages.sh /root/add packages.sh
+ADD add_packages.sh /root/add_packages.sh

 Run the package script

 RUN /root/add_packages.sh

 After building remove the repository path from image

 RUN rm -f /etc/zypp/repos.d/susemanager:dockerbuild.repo

 '''

-The following is an example add_packages.sh script for use with your Dockerfile:
+This is an example add\packages.sh script for use with your Dockerfile: